 Chef Anne Mahle started working on windjammers as a mess cook, and quickly developed a passion for cooking.
 She has spent the last 30 years working and learning, graduation from mess cook to head cook on the windjammers to private chef on a Caribbean yacht.
 She further developed her skills as a sous chef to classically trained Swiss chef Hans Bucher and at the Culinary Institute of America.
 She currently owns and operates the Schooner J. & E. Riggin with her husband, Captain Jon Finger.

-At Home, At Sea features some of Annie’s most requested recipes and variations (over 260 recipes) that have been created over the years, including:
+At Home, At Sea, the second edition features some of Annie’s most requested recipes and variations (over 260 recipes) that have been created over the years, including: